|

 Spate, who is said to be of a younger son of a noble English family, had served as a subaltern in the British South African army.
 It was then he met and married the Lady Muriel.
 Later he is said to have interested his wife in a "salted" diamond mine, by which he realized a neat profit.
 Then he is said to decoyed the lady into the heart of Zululand, where he "lost" her.
 In order to find her, he made himself chief of a new Zulu kingdom and was starting out to avenge the disappearance of his wife, when she herself appeared in Johannesburg.
 It was after this he was sent to the British prison.

 When the story of these adventures reached Pittsburg, the man was arrested, sat for his picture in the rogues' gallery and was ordered out of that city.
 Since then he has been lost.
-If the man arrested last night is really he, the police will be interested to know whether he was contemplating some other business coup in Kansas City.Labels: Coates house, con artist, detectives, police headquarters, restaurants, Twelfth street, visitors
+If the man arrested last night is really he, the police will be interested to know whether he was contemplating some other business coup in Kansas City.Labels: Coates house, con artist, detectives, hotels, Inspector Boyle, nurses, police headquarters, restaurants, Twelfth street, visitors

 Special Report -- C. W. ANDERSON